middas-0706/js-data-connectors/CONTRIBUTING.md

 To make the integration work, you need to connect the appropriate library to `Code.gs`.
 Google Sheets templates for specific data sources already have the required library connected.
 If you create a blank Google Sheets document, you will need to connect a library to `Code.gs` manually.

-Libruary files connected to templates are updated automaticaly based on Github repository.
-So to make your own changes you need to make a libruary copy first.
+Library files connected to templates are updated automaticaly based on Github repository.
+So to make your own changes you need to make a library copy first.

 ![Google Sheets Adding Apps Script Library](res/google-sheets-adding-apps-script-library.png)